gaucho1978/BACCAble/README.md

 - select the elf file that you want to flash.
 - check the flag "verify programming"
 - press START PROGRAMMING button
-- at the end press ok on the success popup, then ress DISCONNECT button
+- at the end press ok on the success popup, then press DISCONNECT button

 ## The hardware using NEW BACCABLE BOARD
 The following video describes the new pcb board.